THIS MASTER SERVICES AGREEMENT (“AGREEMENT”) GOVERNS YOUR ACQUISITION AND USE OF OUR SOLUTIONS AND SERVICES.

 Cross Border and Onward Data Transfers

 Jazz Networks treats all Company Personal Data in a manner consistent with the requirements of the Master Agreement and this Addendum in all locations globally.
 Transfers of Company Personal Data originating from the EEA or Switzerland to Jazz Networks Affiliates or Third Party Sub-processors located in countries outside the EEA or Switzerland that have not received a binding adequacy decision by the European Commission or by a competent national data protection authority, are subject to (i) the terms of the Model Clauses attached as Annex 2; or (ii) other appropriate transfer mechanisms pursuant to EU Data Protection Laws.
 The terms of this Addendum shall be read in conjunction with the Model Clauses or other appropriate transfer mechanisms.
+For the avoidance of doubt, Jazz Networks will not transfer Company Personal Data originating from the EEA or Switzerland to Jazz Networks Affiliates or Third Party Sub-processors located in countries outside the EEA or Switzerland, without prior specific or general written authorisation of Company.

 Transfers of Company Personal Data originating from other locations globally to Jazz Networks Affiliates or Third Party Sub-processors are subject to (i) for Jazz Networks Affiliates, the terms of an intra-company data processing and transfer agreement entered into between Jazz Networks and the Jazz Networks Affiliates, incorporating data security requirements consistent with those set forth in this Addendum; and (ii) for Third Party Sub-processors, the terms of the relevant third party sub-processor agreement between Jazz Networks and the Third Party Sub-processor, incorporating data security requirements consistent with those set forth in this Addendum.